 Stress can eat away at your mind, whether through an influx of fight or flight hormones, or just by not giving yourself the time to process things.
-With just a few minutes a day, your mind can be more resilient, flexible, and relaxed, leading to a better, happier, more fulfilled you.
+With just a few minutes a day, your mind can be more resilient, flexible and relaxed, leading to a better, happier, more fulfilled you.
+We’ve put together some ideas to help you do a little more to care for your mind.

 If you wake up anxious or to ease moments of anxiety throughout the day, breathe 6/4/10.
 Inhale for 6 counts, hold for 4 counts, exhale for10 counts.
 Repeat as necessary.